 Impact on the ground is a product of independent action and partnerships with stakeholders.
 Bunge has long been a driver of collaboration and we continue this work today.
 In 2017, we helped launch Agroideal.org, in partnership with The Nature Conservancy, WWF, peers and other groups.
 Agroideal.org is an online decision support tool that empowers companies, farmers and others in Brazil (and soon in Argentina and Paraguay) to select environmentally suitable areas to expand agricultural production.
 We also helped found the Cerrado Working Group and the Soft Commodities Forum, both of which are working to address deforestation in environmentally and agriculturally valuable parts of Brazil.
 We work with NGOs and customers in Southeast Asia to support smallholder palm growers and address labor issues.
 In the United States, we are commencing a watershed management program, which builds on a longstanding program of engagement with corn farmers.

 Transparency is central to our approach.
-In addition to the information contained on this Web site, which follows the GRI methodology, we submit data to the forest, water and carbon programs of CDP, report via the UN Global Compact, produce issue-specific reports on key topics, maintain a robust palm oil dashboard and publish regional reports for our operations in Argentina, Brazil and North America.
+In addition to the information contained on this Web site, which follows the GRI methodology, we submit data to the forest, water and carbon programs of CDP, produce issue-specific reports on key topics, maintain a robust palm oil dashboard and publish regional reports for our operations in Argentina, Brazil and North America.
+We also report as a signatory of the UN Global Compact, the principles of which we support.
 We believe our efforts place us in the top tier of companies in our sector in terms of disclosure, and we intend to remain a leader.

 Act, Conserve and Engage